LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	A list, delimited by semicolons, of the fields in the search layer that should be used to dissolve the buffer during processing.
 This attribute can be used in cases where the search sites are multi-part features which may create a number of overlapping buffers rather than one continuous one.

 AddSelectedLayersOptions
-	The options that should be shown in the dropdown list for adding the selected layers to the map.
+	The options that should be shown in the 'Add Selected layers to Map' dropdown list.
 These options should not be changed.

 DefaultAddSelectedLayers
-	The default option for adding the selected layers that should be shown when the user interface first loads.
-This attribute is the index number of the item in the dropdown list, with 1 being the first option.
+	The default option for adding the selected layers that should be shown when the form opens.
+This attribute is the index number of the item in the 'Add Selected Layers to Map' dropdown list, with 1 being the first option.

 OverwriteLabelOptions
-	The options that should be shown in the dropdown list for adding labels to the map.
+	The options that should be shown in the 'Overwrite Map Labels' dropdown list.
 These options should not be changed.

 DefaultOverwriteLabels
-	The default option for adding labels to the map that should be shown when the user interface first loads.
+	The default option for the 'Overwrite Map Labels' dropdown that should be shown when the form opens.
 This attribute is the index number of the item in the dropdown list, with 1 being the first option.

 DefaultCombinedSitesTable
 	Yes/No attribute, defining whether the check box for 'Create Combined Sites Table?' on the interface should be set to checked (``yes``) or unchecked (``no``) by default.